Exploring Manila in One Day: An Itinerary

 4. Check out the National Museums

-A few kilometers southeast of San Agustin Church are the tree separate structures of the National Museum of Fine Arts; Anthropology; and Natural History.
+A few kilometers southeast of San Agustin Church are the National Museum of Fine Arts, Anthropology, and Natural History.
 Nearby is also the National Planetarium.
 All buildings are operated by the government.
 Take your time exploring either one or all of them.

 5. Lunch break at Rizal Park